 Corneal crosslinking sometimes referred to as CXL, is a treatment often used to strengthen the cornea of a person who has keratoconus.
 For many people, keratoconus causes blurry, distorted vision that interrupts their daily lives.
 Luckily, corneal crosslinking may be able to help!

 What is Corneal Crosslinking?

-Corneal crosslinking is an in-office procedure that helps to strengthen the structure of the collagen crosslinks in the cornea.
+Corneal cross-linking is an in-office procedure that helps to strengthen the structure of the collagen crosslinks in the cornea.
 Primarily a treatment used for those living with keratoconus, corneal crosslinking can be used for any disease that weakens the cornea.
 This minimally invasive procedure uses liquid riboflavin followed by ultraviolet light to eliminate corneal ectasia.

 Before you can be scheduled for your corneal crosslinking procedure, you will need to attend an initial consultation.
-During this visit, your cornea expert at Atlantic Laser will determine if you are a candidate for CXL.
+During this visit, your cornea expert at the Atlantic Laser Eye Center will determine if you are a candidate for CXL.
 Your doctor will then perform a mapping of your eye as well as access your eye health and visual acuity.

-At Atlantic Laser Center, we use the Peschke CXL SYSTEM, which was designed with a special focus on effectiveness and safety.
+At Atlantic Laser Eye Center, we use the Peschke CXL SYSTEM, which was designed with a special focus on effectiveness and safety.
 Using this device, our surgeons are able to fine-tune the procedure for each individual.